 How A.I. and Automation will Change the Lending Industry…and the World

-As a special gift, all of this year’s Small Business Lending Forum attendees will receive a copy of Bryon’s new book, The Fourth Age, at the conference.
+As a special gift, all of this year’s Forum attendees will receive a copy of Byron’s new book, The Fourth Age.

 Book sponsored by Bob Rinaldi, LLC